-

 We have a team of supportive, dedicated, self-driven individuals who empower clients to make informed choices, helping them to live a life free from abuse.

-Job Role Job Title: Senior Information, Advice and Guidance Advisor/CaseholderPosition available: 1 full-time position (37.5 hours, Monday-Friday, 9 am-5 pm), based at Head Office, SandwellSalary: £29,267 - £33,281.98Closing date: 22 September 2025All interviews will be held in person
+Job Role Job Title: Senior Information, Advice and Guidance Advisor/CaseholderPosition available: 1 full-time position (37.5 hours, Monday-Friday, 9 am-5 pm), based at Head Office, SandwellSalary: £29,267 - £33,281.98Closing date: 28 November 2025 Is this you?We are looking for a dedicated individual to join our dynamic front door service.

 We are looking for someone who can manage a caseload, providing support to victims/survivors within a fast-paced environment.

-This individual must be empathetic, approachable and have the knowledge about safeguarding against abuse, with the opportunity of continued professional development within the organisation.
+This individual must be empathetic, approachable and have the knowledge about safeguarding around abuse, with opportunity of continued professional development within the organisation.

 The Role: This role will be responsible for delivering an effective trauma-informed approach of first contact, care and support to clients who are victims/survivors of abuse.